WEC-Sim/WEC-Sim/source/advanced_features.rst

 * **Fixed Body** - if the mass is unknown (or not important to the dynamics), the user may specify :code:`body(i).mass = 'fixed'` which will set the mass to 999 kg and moment of inertia to [999 999 999] kg-m^2.

 * **Import STL** - to read in the geometry (``*.stl``) into Matlab use the :code:`body(i).bodyGeo` method in the bodyClass.
 This method will import the mesh details (vertices, faces, normals, areas, centroids) into the :code:`body(i).bodyGeometry` property.
-This method is also used for non-linear buoyancy and Froude-Krylov excitation and ParaView visualization files.
+This method is also used for nonlinear buoyancy and Froude-Krylov excitation and ParaView visualization files.
 Users can then visualize the geometry using the :code:`body(i).plotStl` method.

-Non-Linear Buoyancy and Froude-Krylov Excitation
+Nonlinear Buoyancy and Froude-Krylov Excitation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-WEC-Sim has the option to include the non-linear hydrostatic restoring and Froude-Krylov forces when solving the system dynamics of WECs, accounting for the weakly nonlinear effect on the body hydrodynamics.
+WEC-Sim has the option to include the nonlinear hydrostatic restoring and Froude-Krylov forces when solving the system dynamics of WECs, accounting for the weakly nonlinear effect on the body hydrodynamics.
 To use nonlinear buoyancy and Froude-Krylov excitation, the **simu.nlHydro** simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.nlHydro = 2`

-For more information, refer to the `non-linear hydrodynamics webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-2-nonlinear-hydro-non-hydro-and-b2b>`_, and the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **NonlinearHydro** example.
+For more information, refer to the `nonlinear hydrodynamics webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-2-nonlinear-hydro-non-hydro-and-b2b>`_, and the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **NonlinearHydro** example.

-Non-Linear Settings
+Nonlinear Settings
 +++++++++++++++++++++++++
 **simu.nlHydro**  -
 The nonlinear hydrodynamics option can be used by setting :code:`simu.nlHydro = 2` or :code:`simu.nlHydro = 1` in your WEC-Sim input file.
 Typically, :code:`simu.nlHydro = 2` is recommended if nonlinear buoyancy and Froude-Krylov effects need to be used.
 Note that :code:`simu.nlHydro = 1` only considers the nonlinear hydrostatic and Froude-Krylov wave excitations based on the body position and mean wave elevation.